Soccer-Premier League confirms six positive COVID-19 cases after testing

 The Bundesliga returned 10 positives out of 1,700 tests, on May 4, ahead of its return to training.

-(Reporting by Simon Jennings in Bengaluru and Simon Evans in London; Editing by Gareth Jones and Ken Ferris)
+(Reporting by Simon Jennings in Bengaluru; Additional reporting by Simon Evans and Richard Martin; Editing by Gareth Jones and Ken Ferris)

 ((simon.jennings@thomsonreuters.com; +91 8061822672;))